 \Frontmatter

 \Mainmatter

 Neural networks have been studied since the 1950s.
 Initially, they were proposed to model the behavior of the brain.
-In computer science, especially in artificial intelligence, they have been used for 30 years for learning purposes.
-Ten or so years ago, neural networks were considered to have a too long learning time and to be less effective than classifiers such as SVMs or random forests.
+In computer science, especially in artificial intelligence, they have been used for around 30 years for learning purposes.
+Ten or so years ago \cite{HintonSalakhutdinov2006b}, neural networks were considered to have a lengthy learning time and to be less effective than classifiers such as SVMs or random forests.

-With recent advances in the field of neuron networks \cite{BengioCV13}, thanks to the computing power provided by graphics cards (GPUs), and finally thanks to the profusion of data, deep learning approaches have been proposed as a natural extension of neural networks.
-Since 2012, these deep networks have deeply marked the fields of signal processing and artificial intelligence, because their performances make it possible to surpass state-of-the-art, but also to solve problems that scientists did not manage to solve \cite{Lecun2015}.
+With recent advances in the field of neuron networks \cite{BengioCV13}, thanks to the computing power provided by graphics cards (GPUs), and because of the profusion of available data, deep learning approaches have been proposed as a natural extension of neural networks.
+Since 2012, these deep networks have profoundly marked the fields of signal processing and artificial intelligence, because their performances make it possible to surpass current methods, but also to solve problems that scientists had not managed to solve until now\cite{Lecun2015}.

-In steganalysis, for 8 years, the detection of a hidden message in an image was mainly carried out by calculating a rich model (RM) \cite{Fridrich2012_Rich} followed by a classification by a classifier (EC) \cite{Kodovsky2012-EnsembleClassifiers}.
-In 2015, the first study using a convolutional neural network (CNN) obtained first results of deep-learning steganalysis approaching the results of two-step approaches (EC + RM \footnote{We will note EC + RM in order to indicate two-step approaches based on the calculation of a rich model (RM) then the use of an ensemble classifier (EC).}) \cite{Qian_2015_Deep}.
-Therefore, over the period 2015 - 2018, many publications have shown that it is possible to obtain better performance in spatial steganalysis, JPEG steganalysis, side-informed steganalysis, quantitative steganalysis, etc.
+In steganalysis, for the last 10 years, the detection of a hidden message in an image was mainly carried out by calculating Rich Models (RM) \cite{Fridrich2012_Rich} followed by a classification using a classifier (EC) \cite{Kodovsky2012-EnsembleClassifiers}.
+In 2015, the first study using a convolutional neural network (CNN) obtained the first results of deep-learning steganalysis approaching the performances of the two-step approach (EC + RM~\footnote{We will note EC + RM in order to indicate the two-step approach based on the calculation of Rich Models (RM) then the use of an ensemble classifier (EC).}) \cite{Qian_2015_Deep}.
+During the period 2015 - 2018, many publications have shown that it is possible to an obtain improved performance in spatial steganalysis, JPEG steganalysis, side-informed steganalysis, quantitative steganalysis, etc.